dododogame/dododo-wiki/game-modifiers.md

 This modifier makes the computer play for you and ignore your inputs.
 It does not guarantee an all-perfect play if there are impossible notes in the beatmap.

+## `noFail`

+This modifier prevents the player from failing when the HP is about to drop below zero.
+HP is clamped between 0 and 1, so this cannot make HP actually drop below zero.

+Despite this, it cannot prevent the player from getting the "G" mark.

 ## `noBad`

 This modifier makes your gameplay have no bad hits.